BOHRTECHNOLOGY/public_research/README.md

 ## Contribution

 If you would like to contribute make sure you read the guidelines.
-Also, it might be a good idea to contact ms@bohr.technology beforehand.
+Also, it might be a good idea to contact michal.stechly@gmail.com beforehand.